 What to Expect When Starting Couples Counseling

 Okay, you know you need to schedule a couples counseling appointment because things have been tough.
 Whether it’s a rough patch or a crisis moment, or even just wanting to learn how to maintain a healthy relationship, starting couples counseling can be intimidating.
 Thoughts going through your head might include, “What if the therapist judges me for staying in the relationship?”
-“What if my partner and the therapist gangs up on me?” or even just plain old “Does this even work?”.
+“What if my partner and the therapist gang up on me?” or even just plain old “Does this even work?”.
 These fears are completely valid if you don’t know what to expect.
 While every therapist has their own way of doing things, let me share what you can expect when you book a couples counseling appointment with me.
 I hope to ease some of your anxiety when starting this journey.

 Why I Do This

-I love couples work because I believe that humans were created for relationships (romantic or otherwise) and that having a healthy and loving relationship can be one of the most sacred and healing parts of life.
+I love couples’ work because I believe that humans were created for relationships (romantic or otherwise) and that having a healthy and loving relationship can be one of the most sacred and healing parts of life.
 With this being said, coming to couples counseling is not a guarantee that your relationship will or even should work.
 However, it is my pleasure to hold hope for you and teach you some practical skills to better understand one another’s inner worlds.

 Crisis Work